This one’s for you, Madison/Hanover! If you missed Part 1, just click here.

 Springdale Cemetery, in downtown Madison, is one of the oldest graveyards around, founded in 1904.
 With over 100 years of history, it isn’t surprising that plenty of stories have originated from here.

-Another strange story has to do with the statue above, called “Let There Be Light.”
+Another strange story has to do with the statue shown above, called “Let There Be Light.”
 It’s said that every year, on Easter morning, she will cry tears of blood that run down her stony face.
 Also, if you kiss her feet, it’s rumored that she will jump down off her pedestal and chase after you for a moment.
 While these sounds like ridiculous works of fiction, try reading again while you stand there in the dead of night or on a foggy morning.
 Ghosts, suddenly, seem a lot more real.

-But for now, onto Hanover where the residents have plenty of stories of their own.
+But for now, onto Hanover, where the residents have plenty of stories of their own.

 The most chilling story, by far, has to do with the bell on top of the Parker Auditorium.
 One night, nobody knows exactly how long ago, there was a loud ringing sound across the campus, waking students.
-It seemed odd, since the bell was only rung on the hour marks, and the time was in between.
+It seemed odd, since the bell was only rung on the hour marks, and the time was something in between.
 Another strange aspect was that the bell only rang one time, reverberating and then dying.
 There was no rhythm to it, no pattern, and no repeat.
-Just a single noise, and then not heard for the rest of the night.
+Just a single noise, then not heard for the rest of the night.
 It was later discovered that a student had hung himself from one side, causing it to sound loudly.
 That soul is blamed for many of the strange occurrences across campus.
 Variations of this tale have it taking place in a dorm room, but something definitely seems to have happened that causes quite a stir around town… and still does.